 Virtually every teacher has one thing in common—an ongoing love for learning that extends far beyond degree requirements.
 As an education major, you’re required to become active in your program, both inside and outside the classroom.
-Gain lots of practical, real-world experience and develop the professional skills you’ll need for a successful teaching career.
+We have many opportunities for you to gain practical, real-world clinical experience and develop the professional skills you’ll need for a successful teaching career, including:

-In the last year of the program, candidates will pair up with seasoned mentors for their student teaching experience.
+In the last year of their programs, candidates will pair up with seasoned mentors for their student teaching experience.
 Master teachers are selected by principals and FHSU placement personnel to guide candidates in the final phase of their pre-service experience.

 Experiential Learning Credit (ELC) is college credit awarded for learning that takes place outside the traditional college classroom.
 The emphasis for credit is on learning and NOT experience.
 The learning may have been gained through work, training, or licensure experience.
 The ELC Handbook is designed to assist candidates in determining if they qualify for ELC.
 The ELC Handbook includes:

 - All policies

 - Deadlines (submit 1 semester prior to start of internship course -- Sept.
 15th and Feb.
 15th)

 - Required evidence to verify that the objectives have been met, and

 - The rubrics used for evaluation